knative/docs/docs/help/contributor/style-guide/documenting-code.md

     //todo

 ## Words requiring code formatting
-Use code formatting to indicate special purpose text.
-Apply code formatting to the following content:
+Apply code formatting only to special-purpose text:

+* Filenames
-* Filenames and path names
+* Path names
 * Any text that goes into a CLI

 ## Specify the programming language

-> Be sure to specify the language your code is in as part of the code block
+> Specify the language your code is in as part of the code block

-> Specify non-language specific code, like CLI commands, specify ```bash (see below for formatting).
+> Specify non-language specific code, like CLI commands, with ```bash (see below for formatting).

 === ":white_check_mark: Correct"
     ```go